utilmeta/utilmeta-py/docs/en/guide/api-route.md

 ## Define the API

-We saw UtilMeta’s simplest API interface in Hello World.
+We learned UtilMeta’s simplest API in Hello World.
 ```python
 from utilmeta.core import api